Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartseries/getsecondpiesize/_index.md

 ---
 title: getSecondPieSize
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartseries/getsecondpiesize/
+url: /php-java/aspose.slides/chartseries/getsecondpiesize/
 ---

-## getSecondPieSize()  function
+## getSecondPieSize()  method

  Specifies the size of the second pie or bar of a pie-of-pie chart or a bar-of-pie chart, as a percentage of the size of the first pie (can